Richard J. Daley College

-Richard J. Daley College is a public municipal community college located in Chicago, Illinois, under the City Colleges of Chicago system.
+Richard J. Daley College is a public municipal community college in the West Lawn community area in the southwestern side of Chicago, Illinois, United States.
+It is part of the City Colleges of Chicago system.

 The college was founded as William J. Bogan Junior College in 1960 and utilized classrooms in the evenings provided by William J. Bogan High School in the Ashburn neighborhood on the southwest side of Chicago, Illinois, United States.
 In 1970, the college moved to an interim campus, made of prefab buildings, in the West Lawn neighborhood at 7500 S. Pulaski Road, until the present campus was completed in 1981.

 In 1976, a week after the death of Richard J. Daley, the college was renamed in honor of the late mayor.

 Campuses

 Daley College

 Located at 7500 S. Pulaski, it is the school's main campus.
 The north side houses the adult education and technical education buildings as well as the faculty and staff parking lot.
 This side is adjacent to a U.S. Army Reserve Training center.
 Located on the east side of campus (running parallel to Pulaski Rd.) is the tennis court.
 The south end is the student and visitor parking lot, which connects to the main building via an enclosed overpass.
 The overpass includes an elevator for handicapped access.
 The main building, located centrally, is where the majority of classroom instruction and activities are held.
 Plans are underway for a new Advanced Manufacturing Center to be located on the south campus, which will support the college's enhanced program in manufacturing training and certifications.